homebysix/repo-lasso/README.md

 ### 4. Test the changes

 After making your desired changes, but before committing them, test the changes in whatever manner makes most sense.
+(Repo Lasso offers a convenient way to do this using the `check` verb.
+Run `./RepoLasso.py check -h` for usage details.)

 > [!NOTE]
 > If any of the repositories you're managing have [pre-commit](https://pre-commit.com/) hooks configured, these hooks will run automatically on modified files during the commit process.